 Where would you find the answer to this question?

-These are all questions that you will learn to answer, as you concurrently learn how to teach your students.
+These are all questions that you will learn to answer, as you learn to integrate this information into your nursing practice.

 Faculty Development Program